flexdinesh/keystone-static-blog/README.md

 > Check it out here — [Static Blogs with Keystone](https://staticblogswithkeystone.netlify.app).

+## Getting started

+The project is a monorepo with Keystone server in `keystone-server` workspace and the next frontend in `blog-sleek` (any `blog-{theme}`) workspace.

+You will need to have [yarn MacOS install using Homebrew](https://formulae.brew.sh/formula/yarn) installed in your machine to get started.

+1. `yarn` at project root installs the dependencies for the server and all theme templates.

+2. `yarn dev` at project root starts the Keystone server at http://localhost:3000 and the sleek template at http://localhost:8000

+_Recommended approach is to open two terminal tabs and run yarn dev individually within `keystone-server` and `blog-sleek` (any `blog-{theme}`)  directories_.

 ## How does it work?

 The short version is that the blog is entirely generated during build-time using Next.js static site generation and the content for the blog is made available during build-time using Keystone's powerful content server along with the magic of zero configuration file-system based SQLite database.